 What is a One Button Studio?

 A One Button Studio (OBS) is a room configured for easy self-service video recording.
-A user brings a USB drive into the studio, plugs it into a port, and pushes a single button to begin recording.
+A user can walk into the studio and simply press a single button to begin recording.
 The user conducts their presentation and then pushes a button to stop recording.
-Then they remove the USB drive with the video saved on it.
-It's that simple.
 The overall goal is to make the recording process as easy as possible.
 Many one button studios include a Revolution Lightboard, but of course this approach is beneficial for many types of videos.

-The back end of a one button studio includes a video camera, microphone, studio lighting, and a recording device that saves video to a USB drive.
+The back end of a one button studio includes a video camera, microphone, studio lighting, and video recording equipment that either saves to a computer or a USB drive.
 That device should have an easy to use interface (ideally “one button”) to start/stop the recording and it should perform a few behind-the-scenes functions to save the video onto the drive in a standard file format like mp4.
-Some OBS systems are configured to automatically turn on and off studio lighting as well.
+Some OBS systems are configured to control power to studio lighting as well.

 OBS setups are common at colleges and universities where the need for recording video content is well established and technical support staff is often limited.